ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     ``bp`` is the `ADIOS I/O library <https://csmd.ornl.gov/adios>`_, ``h5`` is the `HDF5 format <https://www.hdfgroup.org/solutions/hdf5/>`_, and ``json`` is a `simple text format <https://en.wikipedia.org/wiki/JSON>`_.
     ``json`` only works with serial/single-rank jobs.
     When WarpX is compiled with openPMD support, the first available backend in the order given above is taken.
-    Note that when using ``BackTransformed`` diagnostic type, the openpmd format supports only ``h5`` backend for both species and fields, while ``bp`` backend can be used for visualizing fields, but not particles.
-The code will abort if ``bp`` is selected for particle output.

 * ``<diag_name>.openpmd_encoding`` (optional, ``v`` (variable based), ``f`` (file based) or ``g`` (group based) ) only read if ``<diag_name>.format = openpmd``. openPMD `file output encoding <https://openpmd-api.readthedocs.io/en/0.14.0/usage/concepts.html#iteration-and-series>`__.